aadilmallick/my-notes-docusaurus/docs/ai-engineering/09-codex.md

 ### Practical Workflows & Use Cases

-- Code edits in a repo: Ask Codex to modify specific files/functions; review the proposed patch; run `codex apply` to commit changes locally.
+- **Code edits in a repo**: Ask Codex to modify specific files/functions; review the proposed patch; run `codex apply` to commit changes locally.
-- Bug triage and fixes: Provide failing test output; Codex pinpoints the issue, proposes a change, and helps validate the fix.
+- **Bug triage and fixes**: Provide failing test output; Codex pinpoints the issue, proposes a change, and helps validate the fix.
-- Documentation & READMEs: Generate outlines or complete docs via `codex exec` a nd refine interactively.
+- **Documentation & READMEs**: Generate outlines or complete docs via `codex exec` and refine interactively.
-- Refactors: Guide multi-file refactors in steps; use sandboxed execution and ap provals to run formatters and tests.
+- Refactors: Guide multi-file refactors in steps; use sandboxed execution and approvals to run formatters and tests.
-- UI reviews: Attach screenshots with `-i` so Codex can suggest accessibility im provements and produce code updates.
+- UI reviews: Attach screenshots with `-i` so Codex can suggest accessibility improvements and produce code updates.
 - OSS/local models: Use `--oss` to target a local provider when network-limited  or to keep data local.

 Here are some examples